 Wild Basin is a living laboratory for students across disciplines, from natural sciences to social sciences to humanities.

 The Dr. Allan W. Hook Endowed Wild Basin Creative Research Fund is a generous fellowship that provides funding for student projects at Wild Basin or other preserves in the Balcones Canyonlands Preserve system.
 Hook Scholars' projects can be research-based or creative endeavors, and they can be grounded in any discipline.
 Recent Hook Scholars have created art installations, investigated new technologies for censusing deer, and research microbial communities in the streams and soils of Wild Basin.

-Dr. Allan W. Hook Endowed Wild Basin Creative Research Fund Now Accepting Applications for 2019!
+Dr. Allan W. Hook Endowed Wild Basin Creative Research Fund Accepting Applications for 2020 Soon.
+Watch This Space!

 Fellowships up to $3,000 for research at Wild Basin or in the Balcones Canyonlands Preserve